Home » Bee Farm Blog » Beekeeping » Managing Beehives » Wax Moths: Treatment and Prevention

 If you must put your supers away, be sure to prepare them first.
 Freeze comb (frames and all) for a few days and then place it in a tight storage container.

 Or use approved chemical repellants designed for this use.
-Another option is the use of a Bacillus Thuringiensis (Bt) solution such as Certan.
+Another option is the use of a Bacillus Thuringiensis (Bt) solution such as Certan B402.

 If you have been in beekeeping for a while, you have likely experienced a box full of moth larvae and webbing.
 What a mess.

-Those of us who prefer beeswax foundation need to keep extras on hand so we can replace the wax foundation.
+Those of us who prefer beeswax foundation need to keep extras on hand so we can install new wax foundation when needed.

 Any “good” frames of comb that you remove from the hive should be frozen for 2 or 3 days to kill any moth eggs and then stored in a moth free place until needed.